Our Story

 At Notary we are passionate about our customers and the experiences we share with the people we get to interact with.
 There will always be room for more kindness and we will greet you with a smile or a helpful word whenever we are given the opportunity.

-We love helping you create your unique spaces, and we are passionate about sourcing simple, clean, minimal homewares that exist long after any trend might fade.
+We love working with you on your unique spaces, and we are passionate about sourcing simple, clean, minimal homewares that exist long after any trend might fade.

 While ceramics will always be our main focus, we have come to find so much pleasure in pairing our wares with the creations of other makers, and other natural materials.
-Wood, stone, rattan, wicker, glass and metal are all of the elements that we are most inspired by.
+Wood, stone, rattan, wicker, glass and metal are some of the elements we are most inspired by.